Some losses are visible.

 The Journey

-The days are held within a carefully guided process —
+The days are held within a carefully guided process — as a living, shared journey

-but as a living, shared journey that unfolds in its own time.
+that unfolds in its own time.

 Preparation